DexterInd/GrovePi/Firmware/README.md

 GrovePi is an open source platform for connecting Grove Sensors to the Raspberry Pi.

+## Compiling

+The best way to compile the firmware on the GrovePi is to use Ino.
+You can see more about [ino](http://inotool.org).

+## Uploading

+You can upload the firmware you've compiled using the following command: avrdude -c gpio -p m328p -U flash:w:.build/uno/firmware.hex

+## Learn More

 See more at the [GrovePi Site](http://www.GrovePi.com/) [Dexter Industries](http://www.dexterindustries.com)